SirRuggie/MBR-xbebenk/Usage.md

 * Right-Click on MyBot.run.au3 and select "Run Script (x86)"
   * if a User Account Control window appears, select Yes

+* Once Loaded, open BlueStacks 5 Multi-Instance manager
+* Start the first BlueStacks Instance from the menu

 ## <a name="multi"></a>Multi-Session